 For you to mention the second date, probably it was a big deal you made out like all this nervousness around it and she picked up on it emotional contagion mirror neurons.
 She was like, “ohhhhh”, right, and “why was he hiding this”.
 You’re only a sleaze ball if you hide something.
 If you just put it out there, like it doesn’t matter, like this is just a fact of life, because it is a fact of life.

 I have no problems, actually I love – I love – people knowing that I’m divorced because it shows that I’m mature.
 Because it shows I’ve gone through some shit you haven’t gone through.
 It’s like a fucking battle scar.
 It’s like a fucking point of pride.
 Yeah, I was married.
 Now I can help you because I know exactly… now I can help you, David, you can come to me.
 Because you know I’ve been through this.
 You know I was married for six years.

 I can go through it.
 I think it’s stupid, that people… it’s a sign of immaturity that people are shamed of their weaknesses, because the life is… we love people more for those weaknesses.
 That’s what makes them admirable.
 The vulnerability… that’s what makes it… that’s what sucks as in.

-Made me a better person now that I’ve gone through it.
+That’s made me a better person now that I’ve gone through it.
 Luckily it wasn’t acrimonious, luckily we didn’t have a lot of assets to go separating and all that.
 And it was a pretty smooth separation, bless our hearts.

 Never hide these things.
 These are your power.
 If it hurts you, if you’re insecure about it, that is exactly your power.
 Go and re-watch my inner honesty segments that you love so much.
-Go on and re-watch the demolishing destructing beliefs.
+Go on and re-watch the demolishing destructive beliefs.
 That’s the power that you have.
 Take hold of your power.
 Okay, so that’s a great way to end it.
 Take hold of your power!